 In another bit, Marge mentions qualities she likes in Homer and Lisa then says, I like Bart's...
 I like Bart!

-In a Family Guy episode, one of Peter's cutoff gags had Ringo Starr showing the rest of The Beatles a song he had just written.
+In an episode, one of Peter's cutoff gags had Ringo Starr showing the rest of The Beatles a song he had just written.
 Their response?
 "Very good!
 We'll put this right on the fridge, right here where everyone can see it."

 When Brian made Stewie say something nice about Diablo Cody, he said, "I . . . envy the tattoo artist who had that huge canvas of arm fat to work with."